sharmigpinheiro-code/sharmi/README.md

 # 🎮 Hangman Game using Python

+## 👩‍💻 Developed By
+### Sharmi.g.pinheiro

+Developed as part of the **CodeAlpha Python Programming Internship Program**

+---

-## 📌 Project Overview
+# 📌 Project Overview

-This project is a creative and interactive **Hangman Game** developed using Python as part of the **CodeAlpha Python Programming Internship**.
+This project is a creative and interactive **Hangman Game** developed using Python.
+The main objective of this project is to create a fun word-guessing game while demonstrating Python programming concepts in an engaging and user-friendly way.

-The game allows users to guess hidden words letter by letter with limited chances.
-To make the game more engaging and user-friendly, several advanced features and creative elements have been added such as difficulty levels, hint systems, score tracking, replay options, and ASCII art visuals.
+The game challenges players to guess hidden words letter by letter within limited attempts.
+To enhance creativity and improve user experience, several advanced features such as difficulty levels, hint systems, score tracking, replay functionality, and ASCII art animations have been implemented.

-This project demonstrates the use of Python fundamentals including loops, conditions, lists, dictionaries, functions, user input handling, and the random module.
+This project showcases practical implementation of Python fundamentals including loops, conditional statements, dictionaries, lists, user input handling, and random module usage.

 ---